tmoreton/trckfi/outstatic/content/posts/how-to-get-rich-off-stocks-outside-your-retirement-accounts.md

 ### **6\.
 Buy and Sell Individual Stocks**

-**<br>

-**Buying and selling individual stocks is what **I consider gambling**, you can get lucky and earn much higher returns or lose all your money in the game… and maybe even go broke.
+Buying and selling individual stocks is what I consider*** gambling***, you can get lucky and earn much higher returns or lose all your money in the game… and maybe even go broke.

 **So why do people do it?**